cjmet/AhMediaPlayer/README.md

 ## Instructions
 * Requires: Visual Studio 2022, C#12, .Net 8, .Net MAUI
-* Use: Solution Configuration: Debug
-  * This will put the DB on your desktop so that the CLI, API, and MAUI all use the same DB.
-Otherwise, chaos ensues ... due to windows app virtualization of the %AppData file-system.
+* Run the App First.
+Due to windows app virtualization of the %AppData% file-system, as well as other directories.
 * You'll Also need:
   * https://github.com/cjmet/AngelHornetLibrary
 * ...